dgruninger97/Project/docs/notebook.md

 Lets begin by reviewing the inputs of our system and defining which requirements we will consider as drivers.

-Design Purpose- The purpose of this design is to explore different prototypes to address the CM2W's desire to spread their IoT capabilities into the coffee industry.
+Design Purpose- The purpose of this design is to explore different prototypes to address CM2W's desire to spread their IoT capabilities into the coffee industry.

 #### Side Note: